 SELECTION CRITERIA FOR ROAD CYCLING SHOES

 My discipline for each In The Know Cycling review is to evaluate gear-specific criteria that fit into four groups – Performance, Design, Quality, and Cost.
 I put an emphasis on Performance and Cost criteria in making my recommendations.
-Design should mostly be focused on delivering performance rather than to merely say you’ve got some technology, spec or features no one else does.
+Design should mostly be focused on delivering performance rather than merely saying you’ve got some technology, spec, or features no one else does.

 I describe the criteria within each of the four groups here.

-As I stated at the top of this post, efficient power transfer, comfortable fit, good-looking, and reasonably priced is what makes a good cycling shoe and how you should choose them.
+As I stated at the top of this post, efficient power transfer, comfortable fit, good-looking, and reasonably priced are what make a good cycling shoe and how you should choose them.
 The first two of those are clearly performance criteria.

-A good fitting road cycling shoe will keep your heel down on your upstroke, your toes free, your midfoot and forefoot snug and your arch well supported.
+Good-fitting road cycling shoes will keep your heel down on your upstroke, your toes free, your midfoot and forefoot snug, and your arch well supported.
 This comes in part from picking one with the right size or, more specifically, the right “last” (heel width, instep or midfoot height, forefoot width, and toe box width and depth).
-Fit also comes from how well the upper and closure system work to wrap you at all points across the top of your forefoot, how well your arch is supported by a combination of the last and insole (aka footbed), and how well the heel cup shape aligns to your own heel.
+Fit also comes from how well the upper and closure system works to wrap you at all points across the top of your forefoot, how well your arch is supported by a combination of the last and insole (aka footbed), and how well the heel cup shape aligns to your own heel.